ChunLiuNY/beer-consumption-cancer-correlation/README.md

 Looks like there is a strong correlation between cancer statistics and beer consumption, as beer consumption increases, the probability of getting cancer also increases.
 Let's test that.

 ### Hypothesis Testing
-We would like to test if people who drink beer more than average have a higher chance of getting cancer.
+We would like to test if people who drink beer more than average have a higher cancer incidence rate.

 We use 5% significance level in this test.
-Our null hypothesis is that there is no difference in probability of getting cancer between people who drinks beer more than average and people who drinks beer less than aveverage.
+Our null hypothesis is that there is no difference in cancer incidence rate between people who drinks beer more than average and people who drinks beer less than aveverage.
-The alternative hypothesis is that there is a difference in probability of getting cancer between people who drinks beer more than average and people who drinks beer less than aveverage.
+The alternative hypothesis is that there is a difference in cancer incidence rate between people who drinks beer more than average and people who drinks beer less than aveverage.

-P1 = P(chances of getting cancer for people who drinks beer less than average)
+P1 = P(cancer incidence rate for people who drinks beer less than average)

-P2 = P(chances of getting cancer for people who drinks beer more than average)
+P2 = P(cancer incidence rate for people who drinks beer more than average)

 H0: P1 = P2

 H1: P1 != P2

-Chances of getting cancer is the cancer incidence rate we looked at above.
 Assuming that each cancer incidence is independent of all the rest, it approximately follows a binomial distribution.

 ![](images/cancer_incidence_dist.png)